-\begin{itemize} \item We propose a resilient, scalable edge distributed training system with self-healing and autoscaling that can more efficiently handles node and link joins, exits, and failures. \item We propose a multi-neighbor state replication mechanism that pulls the training state from neighbors in parallel, with a shard scheduler to balance their traffic load. \item We propose a cluster monitor that tracks resource and topology changes, along with peer negotiation protocols that enable autoscaling without a central admin. \item We implement Chaos and show that it achieves much lower scale-out delays than Pollux, EDL, and Autoscaling, with superior resource efficiency and scalability. \end{itemize}
+\begin{itemize} \item We propose a multi-party distributed training system with self-healing and autoscaling that can more efficiently handle node and link joins, exits, and failures. \item We formulate the multi-neighbor state replication problem with model sharding and assignment, derive a greedy solution, and prove its optimality.
+This yields a network-aware strategy that minimizes replication time. \item We propose a cluster monitor that tracks resource and topology changes, along with peer negotiation protocols that enable self-governed autoscaling. \item We implement Chaos and demonstrate that it achieves substantially lower scale-out delay than Pollux, Elan, and Autoscaling, with high resource efficiency and scalability. \end{itemize}